bahrus/xodus/README.md

 <a x-f='{"network": [8]}'>This is cnn</a>
 ```

 If innerHTML contains inner nodes as well as interpolating strings, split the interpolating strings into spans (not applicable to attributes).
-I.e. support for interpolation of textContent is only taken as far as supporting textContent only for the entire contents of the tag.
+I.e. support for interpolation of textContent is only taken as far as supporting textContent for the entire contents of the tag.

 ---